 So, what is the difference between SEO and local SEO?

-This list of local SEO statistics from HubSpot offers a lot of data that highlights why local SEO is important.
-Some of our favorites:
+This list of statistics offers a lot of insights why local SEO is important.
+Our favorites are:

 So if your local business isn’t optimized for search, it’s highly likely that you’re missing out on significant amounts of foot traffic, awareness, and revenue that search engines like Google could be sending your way.